solomonarul/auxum/README.md

 # Auxum

-Auxum is an utility library written in C designed as a helping hand when writing SDL3 programs.
+Auxum is an utility library designed as a helping hand when writing C programs.